 What can I expect after hand surgery?

-Recovery after hand surgery depends greatly on the type of surgery that was performed and the underlying cause of the hand condition.
-Sometimes, repeat surgeries are needed.
-The hand is an intricate part of our lives and is very sensitive.
+Recovery after hand surgery depends greatly on the type of surgery you had and the underlying cause of your hand condition.
+Sometimes, you will need a series of surgical procedures to address your condition.
+The hand is intricate and very sensitive.
 Mild to severe pain may be expected after many types of hand surgeries.
-Pain medications may be given to help alleviate the discomfort.
+Pain medicines may be given to help ease the discomfort.
+Elevation of the affected area can be very helpful.
 The following are some of the other possible outcomes that you may be told to expect after hand surgery:

 You may have some restrictions placed on activities and work after the surgery.
-This also will be determined by your physician, based on an individual basis.
+This also will be determined by your doctor, based on an individual basis.

 Rehabilitation may be recommended to increase the strength and function of the hand.
 Rehabilitation may include physical therapy and/or occupational therapy.
 A trained specialist will be involved in your care to optimize recovery of the hand.

 Therapy of the hand may include the following:

 In many cases, surgery is just the start of recovery.
 Intensive rehabilitation may be necessary to regain optimal functioning of the hand.
 It is important to follow all of the instructions given to you after surgery by your doctor and any other specialists who are involved in your care.